Atomic interferometer based on optical tweezers

-The tweezer can be loaded from a moderately degenerate Fermi gas ($T/T_F\approx 1$, where $T_F$ is the Fermi temperature), harnessing the ``dimple effect'' to enhance the phase space density \cite{StamperKurn1998,Serwane2011}.
+To achieve these conditions, the tweezer can be loaded from a moderately degenerate Fermi gas ($T/T_F\approx 1$, where $T_F$ is the Fermi temperature), harnessing the ``dimple effect'' to enhance the phase space density \cite{StamperKurn1998,Serwane2011}.
 Thus, the occupation probability in all low-lying eigenstates can be very close to unity.
 After loading the tweezer, the atoms occupying the highest eigenstates are eliminated by gradually reducing the trap depth, until the desired number of atoms is reached \cite{Serwane2011}.
-The Pauli exclusion principle ensures that at each vibrational state there is only one atom at a specific spin state.
+The Pauli exclusion principle ensures that at each vibrational state there is at most one atom at a specific spin state.
+Note that to operate the interferometer with many atoms, better initial conditions of the initial degenerate Fermi gas will be required.
 As for the question of the atomic species, there is an advantage to work with atoms with a higher mass, since the interferometer will be more sensitive to acceleration and gravitational potential.
-In the alkali group, $^{40}$K is preferable, and in the alkaline metal group, $^{171}$Yb is a promising candidate \cite{Ma2022,Jenkins2022}.
+In the alkali group, $^{40}$K is preferable, and in the lanthanide group, $^{171}$Yb is a promising candidate \cite{Ma2022,Jenkins2022}.